Tutorials¶

 we would just run:

-$ stdpopsim -e slim HomSap -c chr22 -l 0.05 -o foo.ts -d OutOfAfrica_2T12 2 4
+$ stdpopsim -e slim HomSap -c chr22 --left 10000000 --right 20000000 \

-Here we’ve changed the sample sizes to be even: SLiM simulates diploid individuals, but sample sizes are in numbers of chromosomes, so if you ask for an odd number, it will be rounded up to an even number.
 But: this simulation can take quite a while to run, so before you try that command out, read on!

 To make it run fast enough for a tutorial,

-we can specify a scaling factor,
+we can specify a scaling factor (\(Q\)) using the --slim-scaling-factor

 option.